 - Continually feeds a knowledge base with de-identified treatment and outcomes data to support research efforts.

-These capabilities not only increase consumer awareness, but they cut the time the health professionals have to spend trying to understanding a person's problems, needs, and cognitive-emotional blocks, which speeds the creation and improves the accuracy of their care plans.
-And the targeted information, self-help tools, warnings & alerts, structured coping & problem-solving methods, and continuous knowledge base feeds offer a cost-effective way to help improve outcomes, including better health, wellbeing and overall quality of life, increased productivity, and workplace safety.
+These capabilities increase consumer awareness and cut the time the health professionals have to spend trying to understand a person's problems, needs, and cognitive-emotional blocks, speeding the creation and improving the accuracy of their care plans.
+And the targeted information, self-help tools, warnings & alerts, structured coping & problem-solving methods, and continuous knowledge base feeds offer a cost-effective way to help improve outcomes, including better health, wellbeing, and overall quality of life, increased productivity, and workplace safety.

 Note that such a paradigm-busting disruptive technology need not make conventional technologies obsolete since they can work together.

-In subsequent posts, I'll explain how the Personal Health Profiler™ works and offer an opportunity for collaboration in its continued evolution.
+In subsequent posts, I'll explain how the Personal Health Profiler™ works and offer collaboration opportunities in its continued evolution.

 "Health Information Search Engines Emerge; Growing Consumer Demand for Health Information Increases Need for Better Quality, More Personalized Searches, Says Expert at 11th World Congress on Internet in Medicine."
 Internet Wire (Oct 18, 2006).